Gresham, Oregon: Geography

-Though much of Gresham is relatively flat, it is characterized by a hill on its eastern border.
-Northeast Gresham is also hilly, particularly where the city meets Troutdale toward the Columbia River.
+Gresham is characterized by hills on its eastern border.
+Northeast Gresham is also hilly, especially where the city meets Troutdale toward the Columbia River.
 Its elevation is 325 ft.
 Johnson Creek, which begins at the foothills of the Cascade Mountains, runs westward through Gresham, with 23 percent of the creek's watershed running through the city.

+Neighborhoods

+The city of Gresham is divided into 16 recognized neighborhoods: Central City, Centennial, Gresham Butte, Historic Southeast, Hogan Cedars, Hollybrook, Kelly Creek, North Central, North Gresham, Northeast, Northwest, Pleasant Valley, Powell Valley, Rockwood, Southwest & Wilkes East.

 Climate

 Gresham, like most of western Oregon, has a Mediterranean climate (Köppen Csb/Csa).
 Summers feature pleasant mornings, very warm and sunny afternoons and only very occasional rainfall, whereas winters are cloudy with cool to cold afternoons, occasional frosts, and frequent long rainy periods.

 Demographics

+2020 census

+As of the 2020 census, there were 114,247 people and 44,816 households residing in the city.